bckohan/django-enum/doc/source/eccentric_enums.rst

 While it is mostly not advisable to use eccentric enumerations, there may be some compelling reasons to do so.
-For example, it may make sense in situations where the database will be used in a non-Django context and the enumeration values need to retain their native meaning.
+For example, it may make sense in situations where the database will be used in a non-Python context and the enumeration values need to retain their native meaning.